maximiliantech/maximiliantech/README.md

 Information Technology.
 My interests vary from mobile development, computer science and data visualization to machine learning and mathematics.
-I like to code in a team and to participate in projects & hackathons.
+I like to code in a team and to participate in projects, coding competitions & hackathons.

 # 💻 Tech Stack
 ![Swift](https://img.shields.io/badge/swift-F54A2A?style=for-the-badge&logo=swift&logoColor=white)